TOPIC: What Is The Best Golf Training Routine?

 What Is the Best Golf Training Routine?

-In my opinion, the game of golf isn't about doing things right, it's a matter of eliminating how many things you do wrong.
+The game of golf isn't about doing things right, it's a matter of eliminating how many things you do wrong.

-Anyone who has played golf will tell you that there are a million components to a golf swing.
+Anyone who has played golf will tell you there are a million components to a golf swing.
 Usually, one who goes out there and just tries to swing doesn't see much success.
 Chuck Stark (Writer for The Sun Link) said it best when he said,

 "Grip it and rip it.
 It works for John Daly.